MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 If you don't manage configuration carefully, your business could encounter disruptions such as systems outages and security issues.
 Optimal configuration enables you to quickly detect and correct configurations that could interrupt or slow performance.

-When creating new resources on Azure, you might take advantage of configuration as code to [bootstrap](./automation-configuration.md#bootstrap-automation) the deployment.
+When creating new resources on Azure, you can take advantage of configuration as code to [bootstrap](./automation-configuration.md#bootstrap-automation) the deployment.

 Configuration tools can also be used to [configure and manage](./automation-configuration.md#configuration-management) the ongoing state of deployed resources.